Photo above used courtesy of Helen Gordon, WWF SA

 - Fertiliser companies conduct in-house training and research within their own Research and Development departments.

-- Find universities, agricultural colleges and other role player details in the “Agricultural education and training” chapter.
+- Find universities, agricultural colleges and other role player details on the “Agricultural education and training” page.
 One example: The Unit for Environmental Sciences and Management at North-West University in Potchefstroom does research on soils and can help with fertiliser recommendations and precision farming.
 Call PW van Deventer at 018 285 2267 or write to him at 10058591 [at] nwu.ac.za.

 Find details of all Fertasa members at www.fertasa.co.za.
 Fertasa members below are indicated with the symbol √.